Curator, Bronze Age Collection

 Neil is responsible for the the British and European Bronze Age collection at the British Museum.

 His particular interests are in integrating strands of material evidence in order to understand the European Bronze Age at a range of scales.
 Particular research interests include Bronze Age ceramics; socio-economic links between Bronze Age ceramics and metalwork; ritual and deposition in its regional and landscape setting; funerary practices and the material culture of death; and new approaches to the study and creation of classifications and typo-chronologies.
+Neil is currently co-ordinator of the Asahi Shimbun Room 3 Displays.

 Prior to joining the British Museum, Neil was involved in